daos-stack/daos/doc/user/spark.md

 ### `daos-site-example.xml`

-You have three [choices](#uris), to construct DAOS URI.
-If you choose the second choice, you have to copy the file to your application config directory, e.g., `$SPARK_HOME/conf` for Spark and `$HADOOP_HOME/etc/hadoop` for Hadoop.
+Rename to `daos-site.xml` and copy it to your application config directory, e.g., `$SPARK_HOME/conf` for Spark and `$HADOOP_HOME/etc/hadoop` for Hadoop.
-Then do some proper configuration and rename it to `daos-site.xml`.
-For the other choices, `daos-site.xml` is optional.
-See next section for details.

-## Configure DAOS Hadoop FileSystem
+## Configure Hadoop

 ### DAOS Environment Variable